 A. The Board of Metropolitan Police Commissioners shall consist of 3 members appointed by the Town Council.
 The members must be of good moral character and legal residents of the town.
-Not more than 2 members may be members of the same political party, if individuals who satisfy this requirement can be found to serve on the board with reasonable and diligent efforts.
-Neither members of the town's police department nor members of the Town Council may be appointed to serve on the Board.
+Not more than three members may be members of the same political party, if individuals who satisfy this requirement can be found to serve on the board with reasonable and diligent efforts.
+Members of the town's police department may not be appointed to serve on the Board.
+Town Council members may serve on the Board as ex officio members.
+No more than two Town Council members may serve on the Board at any one time.